 Andrew Messado, a Finance and Accounting professional with years of experience in consolidation, budgeting and accounting standards, became a Director of GraceKennedy Limited on April 1, 2019.

-He holds a Bachelor of Science Degree in Accounting (First Class Honours) and a Master of Science Degree in Accounting (Distinction) both from The University of the West Indies.
-He has over 60 hours of structured training annually in the areas of leadership, accounting, finance and treasury, including High Potentials Leadership Program, Harvard Business School, Boston; Treasury Management and Financial Management, EuroMoney, New York; International Financial Reporting Standards, Institute of Chartered Accountants of Jamaica, Kingston.
+Mr Messado holds a Bachelor of Science Degree in Accounting (First Class Honours) and a Master of Science Degree in Accounting (Distinction) both from The University of the West Indies.
+He has structured training annually in the areas of leadership, accounting, finance and treasury, including the High Potentials Leadership Program, Harvard Business School, Boston; Treasury Management and Financial Management, Euromoney, New York and the International Financial Reporting Standards, Institute of Chartered Accountants of Jamaica, Kingston.

 Dr. Parris Lyew-Ayee Jr

-Dr. Parris Lyew-Ayee Jr. was appointed to the Board on March 6, 2013.
-He is a Senior Lecturer and Director of the Mona GeoInformatics Institute of The University of the West Indies (UWI), Jamaica, as well the Head of the University’s Department of Geography and Geology.
+Dr Parris Lyew-Ayee Jr was appointed to the Board on March 6, 2013.
+He is a Senior Lecturer and Managing Director of the Mona GeoInformatics Institute of The University of the West Indies (UWI), Jamaica.

 Gina Phillipps Black